Kotlin/kotlin-spec/docs/src/md/kotlin.core/packages.md

 > Note: one may, however, import these entities explicitly if they choose to do so.

-The following packages of the standard library are implicitely imported:
+The following packages of the standard library are implicitly imported:

 - `kotlin`
 - `kotlin.annotation`